 What Is A CPU?

-The CPU (central processing unit) is the intellect of every device out there.
-It’s a requirement for phones, computers, smartwatches, consoles, and everything else that is just as complicated.
+The CPU (central processing unit) is the core of every device out there.
+It’s a necessity for phones, computers, smartwatches, consoles, and everything else that is equally complex.

-This significant part has multiple roles in a computer.
+This important part has multiple roles in a computer.
 It communicates with all the components, performs calculations, and directs the components on tasks to be completed.

-Basically, the speed of your processor determines how fast your computer can handle tasks.
+Essentially, the speed of your processor determines how swiftly your computer can handle tasks.
 So, whether you are trying to start a game or open a browser, the CPU is doing most of the work.

-But, once the game is initiated, the task is offloaded to the GPU, which takes us to the next part of this article.
+But, once the game is initiated, the task is transferred to the GPU, which takes us to the next part of this article.

 What Is A GPU?

-Unlike the CPU, the GPU (graphics processing unit) has thousands of cores (compared to a dozen) that are dedicated to one type of task.
-So, instead of wasting energy working on multiple tasks, the GPU focuses its power on just one or only a few jobs.
+Unlike the CPU, the GPU (graphics processing unit) has numerous cores (compared to a dozen) that are dedicated to one type of task.
+So, instead of wasting energy working on various tasks, the GPU focuses its power on just one or only a few specific assignments.

 What Is The Difference?